 This method includes seeking social support from others as a coping mechanism.

 It is used to look upon problems in a humorous light, hence being able to remain positive in the worst times.

-35 Coping Skills For Teens
+35 Ways To Enhance Coping Skills In Teens

 Children who learn to manage their feelings are more likely to lead a healthy and well-balanced life in adulthood (2).
 It may also reduce the teen’s chances of relying on pernicious coping mechanisms, such as substance abuse and unlawful activities.
 Parents need to make child understand that some emotions are temporary.

 Exercise is a great way to remove the excess negative energies from your body and fill your body with the feel-good hormones called endorphins.
 A run or a brisk walk when upset clears the mind and reduces stress.

 2. Have a good diet